-A concussion is a mild traumatic brain injury.
-It can occur after an impact to your head or after a whiplash-type injury that causes your head and brain to shake quickly back and forth.
+A concussion is a mild traumatic brain injury (TBI) that can occur after an impact to your head.
+Concussions can also happen during a whiplash-type injury that causes your head and brain to shake quickly back and forth.

 - drowsiness or feeling sluggish